History of English: Early Modern English

 English underwent extensive sound changes during the 15th century, while its spelling conventions remained largely constant.
 Modern English is often dated from the Great Vowel Shift, which took place mainly during the 15th century.
 The language was further transformed by the spread of a standardized London-based dialect in government and administration and by the standardizing effect of printing, which also tended to regularize capitalization.
 As a result, the language acquired self-conscious terms such as "accent" and "dialect".
-As most early presses came from continental Europe, a few native English letters such as þ and ð died out; for some time þe (modern "the") was written as ye.
-By the time of William Shakespeare (mid 16th - early 17th century), the language had become clearly recognizable as Modern English.
+As most early presses came from continental Europe, a few native English letters such as þ and ð died out.
+For some time þe (modern "the") was written as ye.
+By the time of William Shakespeare (mid 16th – early 17th century), the language had become clearly recognizable as Modern English.
 In 1604, the first English dictionary was published, A Table Alphabeticall.

 Increased literacy and travel facilitated the adoption of many foreign words, especially borrowings from Latin and Greek, often terms for abstract concepts not available in English.
 In the 17th century, Latin words were often used with their original inflections, but these eventually disappeared.
 As there are many words from different languages and English spelling is variable, the risk of mispronunciation is high, but remnants of the older forms remain in a few regional dialects, most notably in the West Country.
 During the period, loan words were borrowed from Italian, German, and Yiddish.
 British acceptance of and resistance to Americanisms began during this period.

 Modern English

 The first authoritative and full-featured English dictionary, the Dictionary of the English Language, was published by Samuel Johnson in 1755.
 To a high degree, the dictionary standardized both English spelling and word usage.
 Meanwhile, grammar texts by Lowth, Murray, Priestly, and others attempted to prescribe standard usage even further.

 Early Modern English and Late Modern English, also called Present-Day English (PDE), differ essentially in vocabulary.
 Late Modern English has many more words, arising from the Industrial Revolution and technologies that created a need for new words, as well as international development of the language.
 The British Empire at its height covered one quarter of the Earth's land surface, and the English language adopted foreign words from many countries.
 British English and North American English, the two major varieties of the language, are together spoken by 400 million people.
 The total number of English speakers worldwide may exceed one billion.
-The English language will almost certainly continue to evolve over time.
-With the development of computer and online environments (such as chat rooms, social media expressions, and apps), and the adoption of English as a worldwide lingua franca across cultures, customs, and traditions, it should not be surprising to see further shortening of words, phrases, and/or sentences.
+There have been attempts to predict future English evolution, though they have been met with skepticism.